Minnesota Food Association's mission is to build a more sustainable food system based on social, economic and environmental justice.

 MFA provides a full range of educational programming about organic agriculture to beginning farmers and to all members of the community interested in learning more.
 Our unique approach uses the rich resources of a Certified Organic farm, located within the 7-county Twin Cities Metro, to engage our constituents directly in the lives of organic farmers and the production of the food they eat.
 Our farmer training program serves individuals from socially-disadvantaged backgrounds, primarily refugees and recent immigrants.
 Aspiring farmers can choose to participate in varying levels of our programming, based on their needs and level of commitment to farming.

-The annual Immigrant and Minority Farmers Conference (IMFC) is a two day event that serves to advance the success and sustainability of immigrant and minority farmers.
+Thank you for helping to make the 2015 IMFC conference a fun and productive weekend!
 The IMFC focuses on the special needs and interests of immigrant and minority farmers and addresses their needs by bringing together farmers, farm advocates, educators, professionals, experts, and agency officials to one space to exchange knowledge, network, and find support.
-The IMFC will feature over 12 different workshops presented by experienced farmers and professionals on topics that are essential to thriving and successful farming and vegetable productions.
+12 different workshops presented by experienced farmers and professionals on topics that are essential to thriving and successful farming and vegetable productions were featured.
 Past workshops have included understanding important rules and regulations that govern production and sale of food and flowers, marketing concepts and practical skills, critical but basic record-keeping, modern farm practices, food safety for specialty crop farmers, soil health and USDA programs that can improve and strengthen farms.

-Check out this great video from last year's conference:
+Check out this great video from the conference!